Frequently asked questions

 How much will my individual property taxes rise?

-- The “Peak” Year: The impact is expected to hit its highest point of $2,367 in FY2034.
+- The “Peak” Year: The impact is expected to hit its highest point of $2,367 in FY2034 and then decline each year after until it is $0 and the bond is repaid in full.

 Why is a new auditorium a priority and how does it benefit the town?